project-asap/IReS-Platform/ires_docs/source/install.rst

 	Execution.path=hdfs\:///user/root/asap-server.log
 	Constraints.Engine.FS=HDFS

-This step assumes that a file named 'asap-server.log' exists in the hdfs.
+This step assumes that a file named 'asap-server.log' exists in the HDFS.
 You can download the log file used in this example `through this link <./files/asap-server.log>`_.

 ---------------------------------------------
 Materialized Operator Definition (via REST)